zliu2252-jim/Tic-Tac-Toe/README.md

 ## How to Use

-1. At the beginning of the program, it contains a welcome message.
+1. At the beginning of the program, it contains a welcome message and a menu to select the game mode.
+2. Enter a number (1-3) to select Human vs Human, HUman vs Computer, or Computer vs Human.
-2. When the program asks "Player X, what is your move?
+3. When the program asks "Player X, what is your move?
 (1-9)" or "Player O, what is your move?
 (1-9)", please enter a move by typing the number from 1 to 9.
-3. If you enter an invalid input or blank, the program will warn you, "This is not a valid move.
+4. If you enter an invalid input or blank, the program will warn you, "This is not a valid move.
 Try again."
-4. Watch the board update after each valid move.
+5. Watch the board update after each valid move.
-5. When someone wins, or it’s a draw, you’ll see: "Player X wins!" or "Player O wins!" or "The game ended in a tie!"
+6. When someone wins, or it’s a draw, you’ll see: "Player X wins!" or "Player O wins!" or "The game ended in a tie!"
-6. After each round, statistics are printed showing Player X Wins, Player O Wins, and Ties so far.
+7. After each round, statistics are printed showing Player X Wins, Player O Wins, and Ties so far.
-7. At the end of the program, it may ask you to play again; you can enter yes or no.
+8. At the end of the program, it may ask you to play again; you can enter yes or no.
-8. If you play again, the loser of the previous round goes first in the new game.
+9. If you play again, the loser of the previous round goes first in the new game.
 If the round was a tie, the starting player alternates.
-9. If you enter a blank rather than "yes" or "no", the program will warn you, "That is not a valid entry!"
+10. If you enter a blank rather than "yes" or "no", the program will warn you, "That is not a valid entry!"
-10. When you enter no, you will see a "Goodbye!" message.
+11. When you enter no, you will see a "Goodbye!" message.
-11. The game log file contains the wins, losses, and ties from the session.
+12. The game log file contains the wins, losses, and ties from the session.

 ## Credits